 Teeth erupt, wear, are shed, and appear to change shape with reasonable regularity…However age determination is not an exact science as a multitude of factors can influence the appearance of an individual mouth.
 Factors such as nature and quality of feed, environmental conditions, breed, heredity, injury and disease can influence teeth and affect wear.”

-Ask your veterinarian to show you these indicators the next time he or she is performing an oral exam on your horse.
+Ask your veterinarian to show you these indicators the next time he or she is performing an oral exam on your horse in case you want more information on determining your horse’s age through his teeth.
 In the meantime, here is the eruption schedule for deciduous and permanent teeth in the horse:

 1st (central) incisor